Ti vs Te: The Difference Between Extraverted and Introverted Thinking

 Being able to use logic and reasoning is essential to living a fulfilled life as a person.
 Every single Myers-Briggs® type uses thinking, even if they got a feeling result on the Myers-Briggs Type Indicator®.
 If we didn’t use thinking we wouldn’t be able to have any logical basis for our decisions, and we’d all be in a pretty bad place.

-There are two different types of thinking: introverted and extraverted thinking.
-One is focused more internally, organizing the inner world and applying rational thought to an inner set of principles; the other, extraverted thinking, is more externally focused, applying rational thought to the outside world.
+There are two different types of thinking: Introverted Thinking (Ti) and Extraverted Thinking (Te).
+One (Ti) is internally focused, organizing the inner world and applying rational thought to an inner set of principles; the other, Te, is more externally focused, applying rational thought to the outside world.

 Not sure what your personality type is?
 Personality Hacker has the most accurate free online personality indicator I’ve been able to find.
 Click here to take it.

-The above four MBTI types are going to be the most advanced at using extraverted thinking; with ESTJs and ENTJs being the most obvious and skilled extraverted thinkers.
+The above four personality types are going to be the most advanced at using extraverted thinking; with ESTJs and ENTJs being the most obvious and skilled extraverted thinkers.

 Types with tertiary and inferior extraverted thinking will usually look to introverted feeling first to try to make decisions.
 If a problem can’t be solved with feeling, they will then revert to extraverted thinking.
 Under stress, INFPs and ISFPs can fall “into the grip” of inferior extroverted thinking.
 This can cause them to become uncharacteristically harsh, critical and negative towards others.
 This is unlike them, and usually will only come out during cases of extreme or chronic stress.